Gyshie/linux/Documentation/crypto/descore-readme.rst

 Speeding up kerberos (and/or its des library)
 =============================================

-note that i have included a kerberos-compatible interface in desUtil.c through the functions des_key_sched() and des_ecb_encrypt(). to use these with kerberos or kerberos-compatible code put desCore.a ahead of the kerberos-compatible library on your linker's command line.
+note that I have included a kerberos-compatible interface in desUtil.c through the functions des_key_sched() and des_ecb_encrypt(). to use these with kerberos or kerberos-compatible code put desCore.a ahead of the kerberos-compatible library on your linker's command line.